stefanoschmidt1995/MLGW/MLGW_package/README.rst

 	help(mlgw)
 	help(mlgw.<module_name>)

-For full code source (and much more code) see: <https://github.com/stefanoschmidt1995/MLGW>
+For full code source (and much more) see: <https://github.com/stefanoschmidt1995/MLGW>